codediodeio/sveltefire/README.md

 ### Slot Props

-[Slot props](https://svelte.dev/tutorial/slot-props) **pass data down** to children the component tree.
-SvelteFire has done the hard work to expose the data you will need in the UI.
-For example, `let:data` gives you access to the document data, while `={yourVar}` is the name you use to reference it in your code.
-The `data` is a plain object for showing data in the UI, while the `ref` is a Firestore `DocumentReference` used to execute writes.
+[Slot props](https://svelte.dev/tutorial/slot-props) **pass data down** to children in the component tree.
+SvelteFire exposes the data you needed for the UI and the reference to performance writes.
+For example, `let:data` is the document data, while `={icecream}` is the variable name you use to reference it in your code.
+Use `ref` to set, update, or delete the document at this path.
+[Slot props](https://svelte.dev/tutorial/slot-props) **pass data down** to children in the component tree.
+SvelteFire exposes the data you needed for the UI and the reference to performance writes.
+For example, `let:data` is the document data, while `={icecream}` is the variable name you use to reference it in your code.
+Use `ref` to set, update, or delete the document at this path.

 ```html